Raw feeding

 Raw feeding is the practice of feeding domestic dogs, cats, and other animals a diet consisting primarily of uncooked meat, edible bones, and organs.
 The ingredients used to formulate raw diets vary.
 Some pet owners choose to make home-made raw diets to feed their animals but commercial raw diets are also available.

 The practice of feeding raw diets has raised some concerns due to the risk of foodborne illnesses, zoonosis, and nutritional imbalances.
 People who feed their dogs raw food do so for a multitude of reasons, including but not limited to: culture, beliefs surrounding health, nutrition, and what is perceived to be more natural for their pets.
 Feeding raw food can be perceived as allowing the pet to stay in touch with their wild, carnivorous ancestry.
 The raw food movement has occurred in parallel with the change in human food trends for more natural and organic products.

+Despite beliefs in better health outcomes there is no evidence raw feeding provides any health benefit compared to conventional diets.
+Raw diets may be nutritionally incomplete or have harmful parasites and bacteria.
+Feeding bones can lead to tooth damage or gastrointestinal blockage and perforation.

 Health claims

 Bone and dental health

-Diet plays a significant role in promoting both good bone and good dental health through the maintenance of the calcium to phosphorus ratio.
-Up to 99% of a dog's calcium and 85% of phosphorus are found in bones and teeth.
-An ideal ratio of calcium:phosphorus in dogs is 1.4:1.
-Maintaining an optimum ratio allows for the continued tight regulation of calcium metabolism, which is important to many normal physiological functions throughout the body.

-Phosphorus is easily available in many food sources, however, phosphorus bound to phytates has much lower bioavailability.
+Uncooked, non-weight bearing bones are often recommended in raw diets because of the belief that bone would be the primary source of calcium and phosphorus for canines in the wild.
+However, phosphorus is available in many food sources.
 Finding foods that provide sufficient amounts of calcium to maintain a good ratio is challenging, as many foods that are high in calcium are also high in phosphorus.
 For this reason, creating a homemade raw diet with an appropriate calcium:phosphorus ratio may prove difficult, especially without the analysis techniques that are available to commercial food producers.

-Including bone in raw diets is commonly practiced, as it is a good source of both calcium and phosphorus.
-Feeding raw bone can have some adverse effects on a dog's health, but only if fed incorrectly.
-Meaty raw bones, that are small enough for the dog to comfortably and safely fit his jaws around are safe and shouldn't be hard enough to cause any dental injuries.
-Non-weight-bearing bones are usually soft enough to be broken down mechanically by the dog's strong jaw muscles.
-Intestinal obstructions or perforations are more often than not caused by feeding cooked bones which are brittle and will splinter.
-Conversely, feeding larger meaty bones under supervision offer the best form of tooth brushing to promote dental health and fresh breath.
-The dog chews on these bigger, harder bones and in turn scrapes plaque from their teeth.
-Once the meat has been chewed from the bone, it should then be removed from the dog.
+Consumption of bones may cause oral and dental trauma and or create an obstruction in the oesophagus or gastrointestinal intestinal tract.
+Bones also have the potential to cause perforation.